The Challenge

-Teaching at the Right Level (TaRL), developed by Indian education organization Pratham, has demonstrated significant success in improving basic foundational reading and math skills through its innovative approach of grouping students by learning level rather than age or grade.
+Teaching at the Right Level (TaRL), developed by Indian education organization Pratham, has demonstrated success in improving basic foundational reading and math skills through its innovative approach of grouping students by learning level rather than age or grade.
 The program combines four key elements: learning-level assessments, targeted instruction, engaging educational materials, and robust implementation monitoring.
 Since 2001, multiple randomized evaluations in India and Africa have found that the TaRL approach is successful, with students often acquiring more than a year’s worth of math skills in a single program cycle.1

-Building on this evidence and the promising results of another targeted instruction program like mEducation (globally known as ConnectEd), IPA is collaborating with the Department of Education (DepEd) and Youth Impact to adapt and evaluate the TaRL approach in Philippine public schools.
-The program operates as daily 30-minute to one-hour sessions in addition to the regular class schedule, currently serving 865 students across eight schools in Luzon and Mindanao.
-Teachers assess students' math skills and organize them into groups based on learning levels rather than grade or age with 10-25 learners per class, engaging them in interactive activities designed to strengthen foundational math skills.
-The program follows a six-week cycle with three key assessments: initial evaluation for group formation, midpoint assessment for instructional adjustments, and final assessment to measure progress, with students advancing to more challenging material upon achieving 70 percent mastery.
+Teachers assessed students' math skills and organized them into groups based on learning levels rather than grade or age, and engaged them in interactive activities designed to strengthen foundational math skills.
+The program followed a six-week cycle with three key assessments: initial evaluation for group formation, midpoint assessment for instructional adjustments, and final assessment to measure progress, with students advancing to more challenging material upon achieving 70 percent mastery.

 Sources